xh5a5n6k6/cadise/README.md

 <p align="center"><i>Cornell Box (with spheres) Rendered with Cadise</i></p>

 ## Introduction
 Cadise is a physically based renderer written in C++17, taking some other renderers ([PBRT-v3](https://github.com/mmp/pbrt-v3), [Photon-v2](https://github.com/TzuChieh/Photon-v2), [Tungsten](https://github.com/tunabrain/tungsten), etc) as references.
-The main purpose of a renderer is to solve the integral problem described in [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation), which is more often known as light transport simulation.
+The main purpose of a renderer is to solve the integral problem described in [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation), which is more often called as light transport simulation.

-Cadise is still been developing and more features are expected to come.
+Cadise is still been developing and more features will be implemented.

 [![Build Status](https://travis-ci.com/xh5a5n6k6/cadise.svg?branch=master)](https://travis-ci.com/xh5a5n6k6/cadise)